tomreece/pucauto/README.md

 #### Steps

-1. Open Terminal
+1. Clone this repository with `git clone https://github.com/tomreece/pucauto.git` or download and unzip the .zip using the link over on the right --->.
-2. Clone this repository with `git clone https://github.com/tomreece/pucauto.git`
+2. Open Terminal.
-3. Run `cd pucauto`
+3. Go to the pucauto folder you just cloned or downloaded.
 3. Run `sudo pip install -r requirements.txt` and enter your system password when prompted.

 ### Running